-The Bicolor Angelfish (Also referred to as the Centropyge bicolor) is one of the most recognizable fish.
+The Bicolor Angelfish, Centropyge bicolor, is one of the most recognizable fish.
 The deep royal blue on its back half, contrasts nicely with the bright yellow front half, giving it a stunning coloration.
 Various detailed names that this this dwarf angel are known by include the Oriole Angelfish, Two-Colored Angelfish, Pacific Rock Beauty Angelfish and the Black and Gold or Blue and Gold Angelfish.
 The word Oriole is derived from the Medieval Latin word “oriolus” which essentially means “golden”.

 - Experience Level: Intermediate